zenika-open-source/hygie/docs/guide/gettingStarted.md

 ## Github/Gitlab webhook configuration

-Once the API is running, you can add a webhook to your git repository with the url : `http://<url of your server>/webhook`.
+Once the API is running, you can add a webhook to your git repository with the url : `http://--OUR_URL--/webhook`.
 You can also select the events you want to receive, or select all of them.

 ::: tip
 You can use [ngrok](https://ngrok.com/) to convert localhost url to public url.